Project Researcher, M.Sc. (Glasgow), LL.M Dip. (Turku), Doctoral Candidate

 20014 University of Turku

 Office hour Wed 13–14

-Responsible teacher: Introduction to International Intellectual Property Law.
+Responsible teacher: Foundations of International and European Intellectual Property Law .

 Teacher: Advanced Studies in Law and Information Society.

 Daniel Acquah, ‘The CJEU broadens the scope of European SPCs, but shortens validity of its duration in certain Member States’, Journal of Intellectual Property Law & Practice, OUP, (2017).
 Published online at: https://academic.oup.com/jiplp/article/3065362/The-CJEU-broadens-the-scope-of-European-SPCs-but

 Daniel Acquah and Kan He, ‘Implementation of Border Measures in Europe and China’ in Nari Lee, Niklas Bruun and Mingde Li (eds), Governance of Intellectual Property Rights in China and Europe (Edward Elgar Publishers, 2016).

 Daniel Acquah, ‘Trends on the implementation of the EU Customs Regulation: for better or for worse?’, 10 Journal of Intellectual Property Law & Practice 10, OUP, (2015), pp. 775-784.

 *Re-published in Issue 10 of GRUR International (2015) as editor’s choice of excellent article.

 Daniel Acquah, ‘Balancing or Lobbying?
 On Access to Medicines, Border Measures and the European Parliament’s Amendments to the Proposed EU Trademark Rules’, 19 Journal of Intellectual Property Rights 6 (2014), pp. 404-412.